|Nutritional Guidelines (per serving)|

 Serve these flavorful old-fashioned country fries with a hearty weekend breakfast or as a side dish with dinner.

 This is a basic recipe, but there are plenty of additions you can make to give them more color and flavor.
 Onions, mushrooms, green or red bell pepper, and herbs are just a few ideas.
-And bacon, sausage, or ham would make them a hearty side dish.
-See some of the suggestions below the recipe.
+Bacon, sausage, or ham would make them a hearty side dish.

 - 6 medium potatoes, cooked, cold